ohlemacher/pychallenge/README.md

             - first+second=?
             - Two strings of numbers named first and second.
 They have different lengths.
     - Solution:
-        - first and second are of diffent lengths so they cannot be coordinates used together.
+        - first and second are of different lengths so they cannot be coordinates used together.
-        - The are instead two lines.
-The numbers are coordinates concatenated.
+        - They are instead represent two lines.
+The numbers are coordinates concatenated, e.g. [x0, y0, x1, y1...].
         - Use zip() to create a list of coordinate tuples for both first and second.
         - Use the PIL library to draw both lines.
         - Answer: The lines form the outline of a cow but it has horns so it is really a bull.

+10. bull
+    - Problem:
+    - Hints:
+    - Solution: